krishnakanthnakka/MammoSAE/README.md

 - We follow similar preprocessing pipeline and scripts from the [Mammo-CLIP](https://github.com/batmanlab/Mammo-CLIP) codebase.
 We already provide the annotations csv file at `datasets/Vindr`.
 The CSV file is taken from Mammo-CLIP codebase.

 - We download the VinDr dataset images from the Kaggle project.
 Please see [here](https://www.kaggle.com/datasets/shantanughosh/vindr-mammogram-dataset-dicom-to-png) for more details.
-Please put the downloaded images to `datasets/Vindr/images`.
+Please put the downloaded images to `datasets/Vindr/images_png`.

 - The dataset folder should look like below:

-    ```
+    ```sh
     ./datasets/
     `-- VinDr
         |-- README.md
-        |-- Images/
+        |-- images_png
         |-- vindr_detection_v1_folds.csv

     ```